Since 2016, 28 life science related startups have been supported.

 AVECIN-Biopharma Ltd is a cosmeceutical company focusing on development of exosome cell-free technology to stimulate and regenerate natural tissue restoration, intended to be used in repair of damaged or lost tissue as well as skin care and hair restore applications.

 ENDOMET is a machine learning based diagnostic tool that provide risk assessment of endometriosis disease among women with abdominal pain symptoms.
 The tool supports decision making by the physicians by combining both clinical features and biomarker data.
 It also has a platform for self-evaluation and can be used to predict disease recurrence by the physicians.
-A start-up is planned to be established in the end of 2019.
+A start-up is planned to be established in the beginning of 2020.

 Midifi Oy starts its first business concept thru Estonian and Finnish pharmacies.
 This service assists the patent in obtaining prescription drugs and / or prescription drugs at the desired time and location.